-Which means, a lot of slip and fall claims are filed each year in South Florida against Wal-Mart, a company well versed in Florida’s premises liability law.
-So well versed, that it is usually difficult to get the company to pay a fair settlement to an injury victim.
+This means, a lot of slip and fall claims are filed each year in South Florida against Walmart, a company well versed in Florida’s premises liability law.
+So well-versed, that it is usually difficult to get the company to pay a fair settlement to an injury victim.

 In Florida, we have a law that makes it somewhat difficult for someone who was hurt in a slip and fall at a store to get their damages claim paid by the business owner.
 This is because the injury victim has the burden of providing evidence that a store like Walmart had knowledge of a dangerous condition before it is required to compensate a slip and fall victim.